 Do you brew kombucha?

-Do you have Kombucha SCOBYs coming out of your ears and wonder what else you might do with these beautiful, powerful things?
+Do you have homemade Kombucha SCOBY cultures coming out of your ears?
+Ever wonder what else you might do with these beautiful, powerful things?
 Me too!

 Kombucha SCOBY Jerky is probiotically rich, nutrient dense and a beautiful practice in sustainability ta’ boot.
 BUT, could these crazy alien life forms also be tasty?
 The answer, I am very proud to report, turned out to be a resounding YES!

 Homemade kombucha SCOBY jerky ingredients

 - 4-6 kombucha SCOBYs* – find Kombucha starter cultures here

 - ½ cup kombucha – – find Kombucha starter cultures her

 - ½ cup organic unpasteurized soy sauce – I like this one